3660628/speedo/README.md

 ## A. Deploy and run SpeeDO without YARN and HDFS

-**Before deploying manually on all nodes, we offer the one key deployment by docker for a quick start**:
+We provides TWO methods here: 1) Docker , 2) Manual ( step by step)

+##1.
+Quick Start ( via Docker )

 ### Step.0 Pull image
-Pull the speedo image with caffe and all its dependencies installed:
+Pull the speedo image ( bundled with caffe and all its dependencies libraries):
 ```bash
 docker pull obdg/speedo:latest
 ```